-If you have received a cooperative agreement award and you hold or sponsor a conference, meeting, retreat, seminar, symposium, training activity, or similar event funded under the cooperative agreement, and the total cost of any one event exceeds \$20,000 in award funds, you must submit a report through the GMS Event Planning and Reporting Link within 45 days after the end of the event.
+If you have received a cooperative agreement award and you hold or sponsor a conference, meeting, retreat, seminar, symposium, training activity, or similar event funded under the cooperative agreement, and the total cost of any one event exceeds \$20,000 in award funds, you must email your report utilizing the conference form to OJPConferenceCostReporting@ojp.usdoj.gov within 45 days after the end of the event.
 You will need the following information in order to submit each report:

 - Name of event

 - Event dates

 - Location of event

 - Number of Federal attendees

 - Number of non-Federal attendees

 - Cost of event space, including rooms for breakout sessions

 - Cost of audiovisual services

 - Other equipment costs (e.g., computer fees, telephone fees, etc.)

 - Cost of printing and distribution

-- Cost of meals provided during the event
+- Cost of meals provided during the event (generally not allowable)

-- Cost of refreshments provided during the event
+- Cost of refreshments provided during the event (generally not allowable)

-- Cost of event planner
+- Cost of event planner (logistical & programmatic)

 - Cost of event facilitators

 - Any other costs associated with the event